-• the desirability of an efficient and internationally competitive food industry the promotion of fair trading in food
+• the desirability of an efficient and internationally competitive food industry

 The conclusion of the risk assessment is that there are no public health and safety concerns associated with the proposed use of this enzyme as a food processing aid.
 It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from the use of this enzyme as proposed by the applicant.